lawalter/r-shiny-electron-app/README.md

 ### Start here if you already have node, npm, and electron installed:

 6. In your project directory, install electron locally by running ```npx create-electron-app appNameHere```.
-Replace appNameHere with whatever you want to name your app. <b>Note:</b> Your app cannot be titled 'app'.
+Replace appNameHere with whatever you want to name your app.
+    - <b>Note:</b> Your app cannot be titled 'app'.
+7. In your appNameHere folder, delete folder 'src'.
-7. Move or add files to your new app folder, including:
+8. Move or add files to your new app folder, including:
 - get-r-mac.sh
 - add-cran-binary-pkgs.R
 - start-shiny.R
 - Make new folder 'shiny' for:
     - shiny/app.R
-- Delete auto-created contents of folder 'src', and replace with:
+- Make new folder 'src' for:
     - src/failed.html
     - src/helpers.js
     - src/index.css